 As the Harvard Business Review once put it: There’s no alternative to sustainable development.
 The increasingly evident climate change and its resulting stricter regulations, coupled with the modern needs of the informed customer, mean that business-as-usual won’t cut it anymore.

-Luckily, this new reality doesn’t only bring threats, but also numerous new business opportunities to those that embrace it on time.
+Luckily, this new reality doesn’t only bring threats, but also numerous new business opportunities to those that embrace it on time, fueling business innovation and sustainability.

 The conclusions of our research on the topic come in line with a study conducted by HBR, which points out that: “Sustainability is a mother lode of organizational and technological innovations that yield both bottom-line and top-line returns. [...]
 In fact, because those are the goals of corporate innovation, we find that smart companies now treat sustainability as innovation’s new frontier.”